admiral-team/admiralui-ios/README.md

 * Minimum supported versions: `UIKit: iOS 11.0`, `SwiftUI: iOS 14.0`

 ### Project structure
-The project is divided into 5 modules:
+The project is divided to 5 modules:
 * `AdmiralUIResources` - all resources (icons / fonts / colors)
-* `AdmiralCore` - an extensions for other modules
+* `AdmiralCore` - extensions of other modules
 * `AdmiralTheme` - app theme manager
-* `AdmrialUIKit`- component library on UIKit
+* `AdmrialUIKit`- component library of UIKit
-* `AdmiralSwiftUI` - component library on SwiftUI
+* `AdmiralSwiftUI` - component library of SwiftUI

 > The modules work independently of each other and can be connected separately.
-For example: if you only need icons and fonts, you should only connect `AdmiralUIResources`, and if you only need a theme manager - `AdmiralTheme`
+For example, if you need only icons and fonts, you should only connect `AdmiralUIResources`, and if you need only a theme manager - `AdmiralTheme`
 <br/>

 ## Contributors
 We welcome any help, and you can help us with the development of this project.
-Details in [wiki](https://github.com/admiral-team/admiralui-ios/wiki/Контрибьютерам)
+Details [wiki](https://github.com/admiral-team/admiralui-ios/wiki/Контрибьютерам)

 ## Project team
 <table>